leadedge/SpoutRecorder/README.md

 FFmpeg encoding speed is shown in the console window.
 You should see a speed of 1.0 if the encoding is keeping pace with the input frame rate.
 The default encoding framerate is 30fps and can be changed with the batch file options.
-Any of the FFmpeg options can be changed or added within the source code for rebuild.
+Any of the FFmpeg options can be changed or added within the batch file.

-The project uses SpoutDX support class.
+The project is for Visual Studio 2022 and uses SpoutDX support class.
 Files from the beta development branch are included in the project and can be [updated as required](https://github.com/leadedge/Spout2).